What to Stream: Reneé Rapp, 'The Phoenician Scheme,' Elvis rarities, Anthony Mackie and Jason Momoa

 – The Netflix romance “My Oxford Year” (streaming Friday) follows a young American student named Anna (Sofia Carson) in her long-dreamt-of year at Oxford University.
 Corey Mylchreest co-stars as a local love interest in the film directed by Iain Morris.

-– Movie soundtracks once played so much more of a role in popular culture.
-A new series on the Criterion Channel collects some of the films from the soundtrack's heyday, the 1990s, when songs from movies like "Trainspotting" (1996) and "Singles" (1992) dominated the airwaves and MTV.
-Also running this month on Criterion are "Grosse Pointe Blank" (1997), "So I Married an Axe Murderer" (1993) and "Judgement Night" (1993).
+– Movie soundtracks once played so much more of a role in popular culture. “'90s Soundtrack Movies,” a new series on the Criterion Channel collects some of the films from the soundtrack’s heyday, the 1990s, when songs from movies like “Trainspotting” (1996) and “Singles” (1992) dominated the airwaves and MTV.
+Also running this month on Criterion are “Grosse Pointe Blank” (1997), “So I Married an Axe Murderer” (1993) and “Judgement Night” (1993).

 New music to stream from July 28-Aug.
 3